15 Signs of a Clingy Partner & How to Stop Being Clingy

 10. Seek the help of a professional

 Changing your or your partner’s clingy behavior can undoubtedly be challenging, especially if you’re tackling it independently.
-Moreover, clinginess can sometimes manifest something more complex, such as anxiety or low self-esteem.
+Moreover, clinginess can sometimes manifest as something more complex, such as anxiety or low self-esteem.

 So, if you or your partner feel like it’s impossible to handle this change on your own, it might be a good idea to seek relationship counseling.
 They can guide you while you make these changes and even help you realize and deal with the root causes.